liandy0127/CS4782-Neural-ODE/README.md

 ## 9 Acknowledgements

-This work was completed as part of **CS4782: Neural Ordinary Differential Equations** at Cornell University.
+This work was completed as part of **CS4782: Intro to Deep Learning** at Cornell University.
 We thank Prof. Kilian Weinberger and Prof. Jennifer Sun for feedback on methodology and presentation, and the open‑source **torchdiffeq** community for the ODE solver implementations.
 ```